 While it’s a no-brainer to simply delete unused layouts, I like to take a look at them before deleting, to see how they are different from the current layouts, which might give me ideas for optimizing those layouts.

 Cleaning up record types is less simple.
-I like to do it by creating a report on the object in question, summarized by Record Type and Created Date.
+I like to do it by creating a report, summarized by Record Type and Created Date.
 (Group the Created Date by month or year if that makes it simpler.)